Electoral district of Kew: Demography

 As per the 2021 census data, the district of Kew encompasses 64,029 people (not all being registered voters) and 26,076 private dwellings.
 50% of residents in the district have attained a bachelor's degree or above, which is 20 points higher than the state average.
 43% of residents stated they weren't religious, 21% of residents identified as catholic, 7% of residents identified as Anglican, and 6% of residents identified as Eastern Orthodox.

 96% of residents in the district of Kew that are in the labour force are employed.
 The median weekly personal income of residents is $991 ($188 higher that the state median), the median weekly household income of residents is $3,010 ($874 higher that the state median).

 60% of residents in the district of Kew were born in Australia and 11% of residents were born in China.
 24% of residents stated they have Chinese ancestry, 24% of residents stated they have English ancestry, and 20% of residents stated they had Australian ancestry.
 62% of residents have had at least one of their parents born overseas.

 History

 The seat was created in 1927 and has generally been a safe seat for the Liberal Party and its predecessors.
 The most notable former member is Dick Hamer, who was Premier of Victoria from 1972 until 1981.
-From 1927 to 1981, it was held by only three members, all of whom eventually became Deputy Premiers—Wilfrid Kent Hughes, Arthur Rylah and Hamer.
+From 1927 to 1981, it was held by only three members—Wilfrid Kent Hughes, Arthur Rylah and Hamer.

+All of its members have either served in cabinet or as opposition frontbenchers, with Kent Hughes, Rylah, and Hamer serving as Deputy Premier.

+In 1851, Nicholas Fenwick purchased 122 acres (Lot 87) for four pounds and six shillings per acre and named the allotment Kew.
+In naming Kew, he is believed to have said "Kew in England is near Richmond, this place is near Richmond, why not call it Kew?".